-- 5.128.
-Physical separation should be provided between: - a.
-Cables classified as safety and cables of a lower safety classification; - b.
-Cables belonging to different safety divisions; and - c.
-Cables of different voltage classes. - 5.129.
+- a.
+Cables classified as safety and cables without safety classification; - b.
+Cables belonging to different safety divisions; and c.
+Cables of different voltage classes.

+5.118.
 Separation by safety classification is intended to avoid damage to safety classified cables as a result of failures in lower classified systems or cables.
 Separation between cables of different safety divisions is intended to prevent a single hazard from affecting more than one redundancy in a safety system.
-Separation by voltage classes is intended to the high levels of electromagnetic interference expected in higher energy circuits from affecting lower energy circuits. - 5.130.
-Physical separation should be provided between cables in the following voltage classes: - a.
-Instrumentation and control cables;
+Separation by voltage classes is intended to prevent electromagnetic interference expected in higher energy circuits from unacceptably affecting lower energy circuits.

+5.119.
+Physical separation should be provided between cables in the following voltage classes:

-- b.
+- a.
+Instrumentation and control cables; - b.
 Low voltage power cables (1 kV or less); - c.
-Medium voltage power cables (20 kV or less); and - d.
-High voltage power cables (greater than 20 kV) - 5.131.
-High voltage power cables are not commonly used in on-site power systems. - 5.132.
-Only cables of the same voltage class should be placed in the same raceway (i.e. ladder, tray or conduit). - 5.133.
-Cables and raceway of different voltage classes should be separated according to class by means of either spatial separation or barriers that prevent one class from having a detrimental effect on the other. - 5.134.
+Medium voltage power cables (35 kV or less); and - d.
+High voltage power cables (greater than 35 kV)

+5.120.
+High voltage power cables are not commonly used in on-site power systems.

+5.121.
+Only cables of the same voltage class should be placed in the same raceway (i.e. ladder, tray or conduit).

+5.122.
+Cables and raceway of different voltage classes should be separated according to class by means of either spatial separation or barriers that prevent one class from having a detrimental effect on the other.

+5.123.
 Grounded metallic conduit represents an acceptable separation barrier.